francescovitale/pm_based_modeling_simulation/README.md

 - Save the anomalous Petri net for each number of clusters and process discovery technique pair;
 - Calculate the quality metrics related to the modeling and simulation quality, i.e., the fitness, precision and conformance checking time metrics;
 - Find the best simulated time series and compute the root mean squared error across all the simulated time series.

+All the results can be found under the Results folder.